voilajohn/Mtracker-18-badcomma/README.md

 /**************** vs 1.324  || 7-11-17 **************/
 ~ Made the number entry fields for quantity larger so the number don't get cut off.
-~ Modified the Swiper settings.
+~ Modified the Swiper settings - experimental to try to stop the wierd sliding

 /**************** vs 1.323  || 7-10-17 **************/
 ~ adding back button to payment method.